Addictions, Self-Harm, Impulse Control & Repetitive Behaviours

 By assessing your situation fully, our psychologists can put a treatment plan in place to move forward.

-Cognitive Behaviour Therapy (CBT) is effective for addictions, disordered eating, negative habits and repetitive behaviours.
+Cognitive Behaviour Therapy (CBT) is effective for addictions, self-harm, negative habits and repetitive behaviours.

 Mindfulness meditation helps you break self-defeating cycles as you become more self-aware and confident in your ability to handle any underlying emotions.